krithika-nv/QuickNode-Project/README.md

 ## What else would I have added if I weren't lazy?
 I would have:
 - added Prometheus metric to at least count the number of incoming GET requests
-- separated the repos into application code (Go, main pipeline/workflow) and infra code (playbooks)
+- created separate repos for application code (Go, main pipeline/workflow) and infra code (playbooks)
 - dedicated user and group for deployment instead of just using root directly
 - named the daemon and some vars better
 - better Go code (obviously)